Flexible Bayesian Product Mixture Models for Vector Autoregressions

 4pt

 The above conditions on the base measures are very reasonable and hold for commonly used distributions on autocovariance matrices (such as Gaussian and Laplace), as well as inverse-Wishart distribution corresponding to $P^*_2$.
-In addition, it is also possible to specify low rank structures on the residual covariance along with appropriate priors that satisfy the tail conditions in {\it(B1)}.
-Such low rank representations are routinely used for dimension reduction in the factor model literature \citep{ghosh2009default} and are particularly useful for developing scalable posterior computation strategies for the proposed VAR models.
+These tail conditions are also satisfied by certain low rank decompositions for the covariance, such as a factor model form ($\Sigma = \Lambda\Lambda^T + \Omega$ where the $D\times B$ matrix $\Lambda$ contains $B<<D$ factors), which is particularly suitable for scaling up the approach to higher dimensions.
+Such low rank representations are routinely used for dimension reduction in the factor model literature \citep{ghosh2009default}.
 Denote $\mathcal{A}_{d',h_{1,d'}}=vec\{A'_{1,d'\bullet,h_{1,d'}},\ldots,A'_{K,d'\bullet,h_{1,d'}}\}$ and let $DE$ denote a double exponential prior.
-Lemmas 1-2 formalizes the above discussions on the base measures.
+The following Lemmas formalize the above discussions on the base measures.

 3pt